Skip to content

 AMI Not Found

-Ensure you have imported a Debian 12 image.
+Ensure you have imported an Ubuntu 26.04 image.
 Check available AMIs:

 bash